apenella/provisioning/continuous_delivery/README.md

 The deployment of whole environment is done over Vagrant, using vagrant-berkshelf plugin and following the continuous_delivery cookbook, written specificaly for this purpose.
 You could read about continuous_delivery cookbook [here](docs/cookbook.md).

-The environmnet has an easy deployment, you have to run ``` vagrant up ``` for the environemnt to be running.
+The environmnet has an easy deployment, just run ``` vagrant up ``` to create and start it.
 The cookbook installs Docker engine on the host.
-Over Docker engine are built or pulled the required docker images and is created a container for each component.
-To manage the components separetely, a systemd servicie is created for each one.
+Over Docker engine are built or pulled the required Docker images for each component, and are also created their Docker containeres.
+To manage the components separately, a systemd service is created for each one.

 Once every component is running, the environment looks like as the scheme below.
 ![design](docs/images/design.png)